AchrafAzzaoui/Portfolio-Website/README.md

 * **About Section:** Introduces me and describes my interests and passions.

 ## Usage
-The website is designed to be viewed directly in a web browser.
-To navigate, use the menu or scroll down.
+The website is designed to be viewed directly in a web browser or mobile browser.

 ## Technologies Used
 * **React:** A JavaScript library for building user interfaces.
 Used for the entire frontend of the website.